mukhtar-github/beginners-guide-to-react/README.md

 Also accepting a size prop to separate the code for the users of the Box component from the code necessary to make a box of that specified style.
 Then we take the rest of the props, and spread that on the underlying div so that users can provide additional props like ID is root as well as the children prop for the contents of the box.
 One last thing that I want to show you is Tailwind CSS, which I recommend you take a look at for building consistent user interfaces.
 Definitely give this a look for building and styling your applications.
 You can apply the same principles that we learned to building custom components that utilize these classNames.

+## Use Event Handlers with React

+### setup/11-event-handlers.html

+Application’s can be laid out and styled pretty, but if they don’t respond to interactions from the user then they’re just web pages, not apps.
+Let’s get an introduction to event handlers with React.
+There are a ton of supported events that you can find on the docs.
+We still haven’t gotten to state yet, so we’ve implemented our own little way of managing state and re-rendering our component so we can play around with event handlers.

+One thing you’ll want to know is that events with React are very similar to working with events in regular DOM.
+React does have an optimization implementation on top of the event system called SyntheticEvents, but most of the time you won’t observe any difference with those events from regular DOM events (and you can always get access to the native event using the nativeEvent property).